 In Asia, dozens of different types of ginseng are sold.
 The cheapest is less than CZK 1 per gram, the most expensive one is balanced with gold.
 Huge differences are also in quality.
 The so-called Young ginseng (usually 2-4 years old) is mainly used as a food ingredient and a cheaper substitute for 6-year-olds .
 For more than 6 years, when ginseng reaches adulthood, it practically never grows because it is very demanding.

 Comparison of ginseng and coffee

 Try to drain caffeine from your life.
 Caffeine is addictive , but stopping with it - you only have to suffer five days of drowsiness.
-As a former longtime caffeine drinker I know what I'm talking about.
+As a former longtime caffeine drinker, I know what I'm talking about.
 The main long-term benefit of caffeine is the mitigation of its own withdrawal symptoms.
 It does not increase mental energy in the long term, it does not improve weight loss, and its potential negative effects may not be the worst blood pressure.

-Ginseng in influenza and airway problems
+Ginseng in flu and airway problems

 Your use of ginseng for respiratory problems was justified.
 Ginseng strengthens the immune system , especially against viruses and tumors, but at the same time it dampens the inflammation and activation of mast cells that accompany the rhythm.
 Ginseng is the basis for several highly popular influenza products .
 I have to say, however, that hundreds of publications on the immune system of ginseng do not really understand.